Beee4life/acf-city-selector/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customise your ACF install with a field to select a City based on country and state.
+This plugins adds a new ACF field type to select a city depending on country and state.

 == Description ==

-ACF City Selector is a plugin which offers a function which is often asked about on the ACF forums; a city selector, based on country and provcence/state.
-After failing to find a proper solution myself, I built my own to try and solve the issue once and for all :)
+ACF City Selector is an extension for Advanced Custom Fields which creates a new field where you can select a city, depending on country and provcence/state.

 = Field Type =